Punctuation

 bullet hole list

-Is a bulleted list punctuated like a sentence or is it something else all together?
+Is a bulleted or numbered list punctuated like a sentence or is it something else all together?

 Job applicants will need to have: